College staff report a high level of job satisfaction. Many stay in the sector for years, enjoying successful and rewarding careers.

-Staff in teaching and non-teaching roles in colleges come from a huge range of professional, cultural, social and educational backgrounds.
-The training and support on offer to staff enables them to progress upwards or in different directions within the college sector.
+Staff in colleges come from a range of professional, cultural, social and educational backgrounds.
+The training and support offered to staff enables them to progress within the college sector.

 Your experience could be relevant in a teaching or non-teaching role.
 You do not always need to have experience in education, or a teaching qualification, to work at a college.
 Many teaching staff are employed on the basis of their professional experience and qualifications, then train to become a qualified teacher as they work.
 Other people make a successful career in non-teaching roles including working behind the scenes, working with students in support and advice roles, and in management positions.

-Colleges are dedicated to giving the highest level of support and training to staff as well as students, and have excellent resources to do so.
+Colleges are dedicated to giving the highest level of support and training to staff as well as students.
 For teaching staff you can learn while you work.
-For non-teaching staff, training courses are offered in a variety of specialist areas such as Management, IT, Administration, Human Resources and Counselling.
-In addition to formal training courses, personal and practical support is made readily available.
+For non-teaching staff, training courses are offered in a variety of areas such as Management, IT, Administration, Human Resources and Counselling.
+In addition to formal training, personal and practical support is made readily available.

-Many staff combine their jobs at college with other commitments – for example a hairdressing lecturer may continue to work in a salon, or a drama lecturer as an actor.
-There may also be flexible opportunities if you are a parent or carer, or have other responsibilities.
+Many staff combine jobs at college with other commitments – for example a hairdressing lecturer may continue to work in a salon, or a drama lecturer as an actor.
+There may also be flexible opportunities if you are a parent or carer or have other responsibilities.

-Because there are so many opportunities to gain experience and qualifications in the further education [A course at Entry level, Level 1, Level 2 or Level 3.
-Includes pre-university and vocational qualifications, full-time and part-time for all ages.] sector, there is plenty of room to progress your career within a college and between colleges.
-For example, many teachers start off working in support roles, then train to become a teacher.
+Because there are so many opportunities to gain experience and qualifications, there is plenty of room to progress your career within a college and between colleges.
+Many staff start off working in support roles then train to become a teacher.
 In non-teaching roles there are also many opportunities to move into more senior positions, or work in a different field.

 If you want to teach a vocational subject, such as graphic design, construction, hairdressing, etc…